top of page

 India accounts for over 80% of the world’s turmeric production, making it a global leader in the turmeric trade.
 With rising global demand in industries like food, pharmaceuticals, cosmetics, and wellness, exporting turmeric from India has become one of the most profitable agri-business opportunities.

 Several Indian states contribute to the overall turmeric production of the country, which has led to a great deal of turmeric exports from India over the years to several countries in the world.
-In 2024 alone, India exported 145000 metric tonnes of turmeric, and this number continues to increase.
+According to Press Information Bureau (PIB) In 2024-25 alone, India exported 176,325 metric tonnes of turmeric, and this number continues to increase.

 Forms of Turmeric Exported From India

-• Turmeric Finger – Raw dried form, directly obtained after boiling and drying the harvested roots
+• Turmeric Finger – A raw dried form of turmeric, directly obtained after boiling and drying the harvested roots.

-• Turmeric Powder – Made by finely grinded dried turmeric fingers, widely used in culinary applications across the globe for its distinct flavour, vibrant colour, and health benefits.
+• Turmeric Powder – Made by finely grinded dried turmeric fingers and is widely used in culinary applications across the globe for its distinct flavour, vibrant colour, and health benefits.

 • Black Turmeric – A rarer type of turmeric used in medicinal and spiritual purposes, often exported in small quantities in countries with strong herbal medicine markets.